JaxPlays-Inc/jaxplays.org/content/reviews/2024-04-21-First-Date.md

 - Michael Lipp
 description: "'First Date' at Limelight Theatre: The perfect antidote to every bad date story, served with a side of snickers."
 ---
-*First Date* is a hilarious and charming musical that follows the story of Aaron (Mitchell Wohl), a nervous investment banker, and Casey (Mary Elizabeth Schubert), a quick-witted artist, who are set up on a blind date at a bustling New York cafe.
-Throughout their evening, their inner anxieties and hopes burst into life with the unexpected interventions of their ex-partners, overbearing relatives and a gaggle of imaginary advisors who appear out of the ether to dish out advice, often comically unsolicited.
+[*First Date*](/productions/2024-first-date/) is a hilarious and charming musical that follows the story of Aaron (Mitchell Wohl), a nervous investment banker, and Casey (Mary Elizabeth Schubert), a quick-witted artist, who are set up on a blind date at a bustling New York cafe.
+Throughout their evening, their inner anxieties and hopes burst into life with the unexpected interventions of their ex-partners, overbearing relatives and a gaggle of imaginary advisors who appear out of the ether to dish out advice, often comically unsolicited.<!--more-->

 With each revealing conversation and whimsical musical number, Aaron and Casey peel back the layers of first impressions and missteps to uncover potential sparks of a genuine connection.
 This contemporary musical explores the most terrifying and exhilarating aspects of dating in the modern world with a blend of sharp humor and genuine emotion, making it an engaging experience for anyone who has ever been on a first date.

 Upon entering the Matuza Mainstage at the Limelight Theatre, audience members are immediately transported to a quaint New York cafe, thoughtfully rendered through a simple yet effective set design.
 Tables neatly arranged upstage and a bar adorned with a backdrop of the silhouettes of beer, wine and liquor bottles create an inviting urban space.
 This atmosphere is enhanced by real artworks by St. Augustine-based artist Lisette Lugo, which lend an authentic touch to the cafe's walls.